diodesign/diosix/docs/build.md

 ### Guest operating system build dependencies

-The build system automatically downloads and compiles from source a guest Root Virtual Machine (Root VM) using Buildroot.
+The build system automatically downloads and compiles from source a 64-bit RISC-V guest Root Virtual Machine (Root VM) using Buildroot.
 The Root VM helps the hypervisor manage the host hardware and other VMs.

 Building this guest requires standard compilation utilities on the build machine.
 On minimal